TransposeData/transpose-defi-sdk/README.md

 ### Downloading OHLC data

-To return the data directly as a Pandas DataFrame, you can pass the `return_df` parameter to the `ohlc` method:
+To return the data directly as a Pandas DataFrame from the `ohlc` method rather than charting, you may pass the optional `return_df` parameter:

 ```python
 price_df = chart.ohlc(